Udo/udolib/u-js-pixijstools/README.md

 ## Animating Stuff with .animate(function(dt) { ... })

 To create an animation that gets executed on each frame, invoke `.animate(function(dt) { ... })` on your stage object.
 On each frame, this function will be called with the `dt` reflecting how much time has passed since the last animation frame (in seconds).
 The animation will run as long as the function does not return `false`.

+There can be an arbitrary number of animations active at the same time.

 ### Example: moving an object across the screen